 There is currently a wind chill warning in effect from 6 p.m. this evening to 11 a.m. on Thursday in Southeastern Michigan.
-Take care of yourself and home as temperatures continue to drop with these safety tips:
+Take care of yourself, your home, property, or business as temperatures continue to drop with these sub-zero safety tips:

 1. Turn up your heat higher than normal during extreme cold conditions.
 Keeping your home at 70 degrees and making sure nothing is blocking vents allows optimum heat circulation in your home.
 We also encourage you to put your programmable thermostats on hold for the next few days, as with extreme cold it is difficult for furnace or boilers to recover the heat.